SystemsApproach/ops/monitor.rst

 .. literalinclude:: code/log.json

-Note that this example is simplified, but it does serve to illustrate the basic idea, as well as the challenge the DevOps team faces in building the management platform, which is to decide on a meaningful set of name/value pairs for the system as a whole.
+This example is simplified, but it does serve to illustrate the basic idea.
+It also highlights the challenge the DevOps team faces in building the management platform, which is to decide on a meaningful set of name/value pairs for the system as a whole.
 In other words, they must define a common schema for these structured log messages.
-The *Elastic Common Schema* is a good place to start that definition, where among other things, it will be necessary to establish the accepted set of log levels, and conventions for using each level.
+The *Elastic Common Schema* is a good place to start that definition, but among other things, it will be necessary to establish the accepted set of log levels, and conventions for using each level.
 In Aether, for example, the log levels are: FATAL, ERROR, WARNING, INFO, and DEBUG.

 .. _reading_ecs:
 .. admonition:: Further Reading